Prag8855/aab/content/guides/visit-berlin.md

 ### Typical Berlin street food

 - **[Currywurst](https://en.wikipedia.org/wiki/Currywurst)**
-    Currywurst is street food.
-It's a pork sausage with a curry and ketchup sauce.
+    A pork sausage with a curry and ketchup sauce.
 It's usually served with fries (*mit Pommes*) in a cardboard plate.
-[Curry 36](https://www.google.com/maps/search/Curry+36/@52.540513,13.3772295,13z/) and [Konnopke's Imbiss](https://goo.gl/maps/Kh2gtdq55ccLzDQeA) are two famous options.
+[Curry 36](https://www.google.com/maps/search/Curry+36/@52.540513,13.3772295,13z/) and [Konnopke's Imbiss](https://maps.app.goo.gl/my1KakAy5AnCKgJo9) are two famous options.
 - **Döner kebab**
     The standard street food in Berlin.
 The best kebab places are a secret, but the [worst kebabs](https://www.reddit.com/r/berlin/comments/77vdgd/where_is_the_worst_kebab_in_berlin/) are usually in train stations and tourist areas.
 - **Gemüse Döner** (or chicken Döner)